CiscoDevNet/terraform-provider-aci/docs/resources/application_profile.md

   - Valid Values:
     * `level1`, `level2`, `level3`, `level4`, `level5`, `level6`, `unspecified`.
     * Or a value in the range of `0` to `9`.
-* `relation_to_application_profile_monitoring_policy` - (map) A map of Relation To Application Profile Monitoring Policy (ACI object [fvRsApMonPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsApMonPol/overview)) pointing to Monitoring Policy (ACI Object [monEPGPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/monEPGPol/overview)) which can be configured using the [aci_monitoring_policy](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/monitoring_policy) resource.
+* `relation_to_monitoring_policy` - (map) A map of Relation From Application Profile To Monitoring Policy (ACI object [fvRsApMonPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsApMonPol/overview)) pointing to Monitoring Policy (ACI Object [monEPGPol](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/monEPGPol/overview)) which can be configured using the [aci_monitoring_policy](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/monitoring_policy) resource.
   #### Optional ####

-    * `annotation` (annotation) - (string) The annotation of the Relation To Application Profile Monitoring Policy object.
+    * `annotation` (annotation) - (string) The annotation of the Relation From Application Profile To Monitoring Policy object.
       - Default: `orchestrator:terraform`
     * `monitoring_policy_name` (tnMonEPGPolName) - (string) The name of the monitoring policy.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 Annotations can also be configured using a separate [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
 This attribute is supported in ACI versions: 3.2(1l) and later.